OtaTran241/AI_Assistant/README.md

    - Movie recommendations is a function that suggests based on user requests.
    - The movie recommendation model is built using linear_kernel in the scikit-learn library, suggesting by calculating similarity between feature vectors of movies provided by the user, or suggesting based on genres and returning the top 10 highest-rated movies.

-   You can refer to how i built this model here [Movie recommendation](https://github.com/OtaTran241/Movies_Recommendation)
+   You can refer to how i built this model [Movie recommendation](https://github.com/OtaTran241/Movies_Recommendation)

 <img src="./Image/MR_2.png" style="width:400px;"/>